-The Burford Tolsey Museum is situated in the Tolsey which is located at 126 High St, Burford OX18 4QU.
-It was built in the early 1500’s as the market house where traders came to pay tolls for the use of market facilities, and where the Borough Court met.
+The Burford Tolsey Museum is housed in the historic Tolsey building at 126 High Street, Burford, OX18 4QU.
+Built in the early 1500s, it originally served as the town’s market house, where traders paid tolls for the use of market facilities and where the Borough Court convened.

 The museum contains fascinating evidence from the long, and sometimes colourful, history of Burford.